2014 – 2015

 Matin Katirai, Ph.D., University of Louisville

 The Department of Geography and Planning offers a master of arts in geography.
-The degree is designed to develop skills and expertise in areas such as land planning and management, sustainability and environment, conservation of resources, GIS analysis, and location of commerce and industry.
+The degree is designed to develop skills and expertise in areas such as urban and regional planning, sustainability and environment, conservation of resources, and GIS analysis, including business and commercial applications.
 It also prepares students for entrance into Ph.D. programs in geography and in planning.
 The M.A. degree has thesis and nonthesis options.

 The department offers two certificate programs – one in urban and regional planning and the other in geographic information systems (GIS) – for students who desire specific programs of study but not a degree.
 The GIS certificate is offered in a classroom-based format or online.
 The certificate in urban and regional planning may be combined with the core courses of the master of public administration (M.P.A.) to complete the M.P.A. degree.
 The latter is an interdisciplinary degree described under Master of Public Administration (see pages 96-98).